Disability and Poverty in Madagascar

 Access to Rehabilitation

 The regions around Madagascar have about 1.6 physicians for every 10,000 people, whereas Madagascar has about 1.
-Eight rehabilitation specialists were trained by “A Rehabilitation Training Partnership in Madagascar” in 2015, contributing to the now 10 total specialists in the country.
-This means limited access to medical professionals trained in rehabilitation for persons with disabilities
+Eight rehabilitation specialists received training through “A Rehabilitation Training Partnership in Madagascar” in 2015, contributing to the now 10 total specialists in the country.
+This means limited access to medical professionals trained in rehabilitation for persons with disabilities.

 Rehabilitation for people with disabilities can span from fitting them with orthopedic limbs and hearing aids to providing people with mental disabilities education on how their disability affects them as well as how to work with it in their daily lives.
 Sufficient rehabilitation for persons with disabilities was low in 2011, with The World Health Organization reporting that about 3% of people received it globally.
 People often view disability and poverty in Madagascar, and globally, as a cycle.
 A 2017 study called “Poverty and disability in low- and middle-income countries: A systematic review” reported that poverty and disability appear to exist in a cycle in lower and middle-income areas, where poverty can lead to disability and disability can lead to poverty.